-In our opinion, the accompanying financial statements of Pinnacle Life Limited (the Company) on pages 1 to 59:
+In our opinion, the accompanying financial statements of Pinnacle Life Limited (the company) on pages 1 to 59:

-- present fairly in all material respects the Company's financial position as at 31 March 2017 and its financial performance and cash flows for the year ended on that date; and - comply with the New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+- present fairly in all material respects the company's financial position as at 31 March 2018 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.